Title-Jirakul/credible-clients/README.md

 Give a brief summary of the approach you took, and why!
 Include your model's accuracy/precision/recall scores as well!

+Step 1:
+Choosing a model - I've compared between logistic regression and GaussianNB since the data variables are categorical in nature and the outcomes are limited to 2 possible values.
+I've chosen GaussianNB to maximize recall matrix since it gives the percentage of the actual defaulters that the model will predict.

+Step 2:
+Initialize the weight of the model in model.py

+Step 3:
+Use the built-in function fit() to train the model

+Step 4:
+Use the built-in function predict() to return the result

 ## Data Format